Wamboin

 Wamboin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-A single project has been identified by AreaSearch as potentially impacting the area.
+AreaSearch has identified a single project that is likely to impact the area.
 Key projects include the Queanbeyan to Bungendore Bulk Water Supply Pipeline, Blind Creek Solar Farm, Enhanced bus and light rail corridors (Belconnen & Queanbeyan to Central Canberra), and the Queanbeyan Regional Integrated Transport Plan.
-The following list details those projects likely to be most relevant.
+These are detailed below as they are likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.